TheRandomLabs/ChangelogGenerator/README.md

 		Ender Storage 1.8.+ (went from Ender Storage 1.12-2.4.0.122-universal to Ender Storage 1.12.2-2.4.2.126-universal):
 			Ender Storage 1.12.2-2.4.2.126-universal:
-				No changelog provided
+				No changelog provided.

 		Environmental Tech (went from environmentaltech-1.12.2-2.0.5a.jar to environmentaltech-1.12.2-2.0.6b.jar): environmentaltech-1.12.2-2.0.6a.jar:
-				No changelog provided
+				No changelog provided.
 			environmentaltech-1.12.2-2.0.6b.jar:
 				Version 2.0.6b
 				- Added Crystal Lens for all the Tier Crystals(REGEN JSONS for Void Ore Miner!!!)